joncherston/foolishmagicbandreader/README.md

 Use webhook URLS to turn on lights or unlock locks.

 # NOTE
+This is a development branch, looking to correct memory leak, buffer underrun, and xdg environment runtime errors as well as the sound issues that go along with those.

 Sound files are no longer included.
 Either supply your own mp3 sound files or contact us through youtube for more information.

 # 3D Printer pieces: